Support international pricing on storefronts

 You've set up international pricing in your store.

-You're familiar with the concepts introduced in the cart and checkout guides.
+You're familiar with the concepts introduced in the cart guide.

 Your Headless channel or custom app has the